 Balkhash Perch* - Perca schrenkii |

-During recent studies, such autochthonous species as minnows, Balkhash marinka, Ili marinka, scaly osman, Severtsov's stone loach and Balkhash perch were not found on the territory of the national park, although it has necessary conditions for their existence.
+During recent studies, such autochthonous species as the minnows, Balkhash marinka, Ili marinka, scaly osman, Severtsov's stone loach and Balkhash perch were not found on the territory of the national park, although it has necessary conditions for their existence.
 This points to the vulnerability of the freshwater ecosystem of the national park.

 Such endemic species as the Ili marinka and Balkhash perch are threatened with complete extinction.